Zitterman/three_card_monte/README.md

    "You owe me (down total)!
 Dont make me have to come looking for you!"

 -- When either the cash in or quit button is push the game restarts

-////////////////////////

--- As a player I want the game to look well designed and be intuitive

--- As a player I want to be able to quit whenever I want